Maintaining Ethics Under The Media Spotlight

 THE TRIAL BEGINS

-The courtroom was packed on opening day of jury selection.
+The courtroom was packed on the opening day of jury selection.
 The entire trial was recorded by CNN’s In Session, and its cameras served as the pool feed for the media.
 Every local television station was there and all local newspapers had representatives in the media room.

 “Within an hour of opening statements, national TV outlets began calling.
 Everyone wanted an exclusive or the inside track.
 I had reporters following me into the courthouse, asking me to give them a ‘scoop.’
 The trial went on for six weeks and so did the reporters’ questions.
 I had to start using other entrances to the courthouse,” recalled Champion.